cpetrich/MCmodel/README.md

 3. x-coordinate at the point of crossing
 4. y-coordinate at the point of crossing
 5. z-coordinate at the point of crossing
-6. particle path length so far
+6. parcel path length so far